2011 Rainsville tornado: Forecast

 On the morning of April 27, a strong cold front with several areas of embedded low pressure extended from the Texas Hill Country northeastward towards the Arklatex and the Ozarks, and later into the lower Ohio Valley.
 Warm, moist air was in place due to strong southerly flow ahead of the front over Mississippi, Alabama, and Tennessee.
 An upper-level disturbance sparked a broad area of showers and thunderstorms as it moved across the frontal boundary on the previous evening.
 The eastern edge of the line of showers and storms continued to move eastward, in concert with the upper disturbance, reaching the northwest Alabama border around 2:00 a.m.
 CDT.

 This produced the last and most violent round of severe weather, which began around 2:30 p.m.
 CDT for northern Alabama as supercells began to line up to the southwest of the area.
-During the early afternoon hours, the potential for destructive tornadoes was highlighted by the Storm Prediction Center's upgrade to a high risk for severe weather around 1:00 p.m.
+During the early afternoon, the potential for destructive tornadoes was highlighted by the Storm Prediction Center's upgrade to a high risk for severe weather around 1:00 p.m.
 CDT.
 This prompted a particularly dangerous situation (PDS) tornado watch, which was issued for northern Alabama and portions of southern Tennessee at 1:45 p.m.
 CDT.
 The bulletin that accompanied the watch read:

 THE NWS STORM PREDICTION CENTER HAS ISSUED A TORNADO WATCH FOR PORTIONS OF: MUCH OF ALABAMA, NORTHWEST GEORGIA, SOUTHEAST MISSISSIPPI, SOUTHERN MIDDLE TENNESSEE, EFFECTIVE THIS WEDNESDAY AFTERNOON AND EVENING FROM 145 PM UNTIL 1000 PM CDT.

 DESTRUCTIVE TORNADOES...LARGE HAIL TO 4 INCHES IN DIAMETER.
 THUNDERSTORM WIND GUSTS TO 80 MPH...AND DANGEROUS LIGHTNING ARE POSSIBLE IN THESE AREAS.

 The potential for tornadoes ramped up from noon through 9:00 p.m.
 CDT.
 During this period, much of Mississippi and Alabama experienced numerous supercell thunderstorms that produced violent tornadoes, including four EF5s tornadoes, one being the Rainsville tornado.